Portuguese 1.1.1. Vowels in Portuguese

 If the “o” has no circumflex or acute accent, which is often the case, knowing whether to use a closed or open sound is not always clear and requires some practice and a good dictionary.

-In addition to the main six vowels, there are 13 diphthong vowels.
+In addition to the main six vowels, there are 13 diphthong vowels in Portuguese.
 These are summarized as follows:

 ai